 If you need to make a claim on your GAP insurance policy, you will need to take out a new one on a new vehicle.
 GAP insurance is not like car insurance; it is not a legal requirement, but it can be extremely helpful in ensuring you are not out of pocket However, like car insurance, you will need a new policy if your car is written off or stolen.

 GAP insurance policies do, however, come with claim limits, like car insurance policies.
 Claim limits on GAP insurance policies are usually suggested based on how the car is predicted to depreciate over a certain number of years.
 This will ensure that you are protected even at the end of your policy when your car is likely to have depreciated the most.
-However, in most cases, claim limits revert back to the full value of the vehicle, so there should be more than enough cover, and you won’t have to estimate how much cover you may need.
+However, in most cases, claim limits revert back to the full market value of your vehicle, so there should be more than enough cover, and you won’t have to estimate how much cover you may need.

-As soon as your car insurance provider has deemed your vehicle a total loss, you can then make a claim on your GAP insurance policy.
+As soon as your car insurance provider has deemed your vehicle a total loss, you can then make a claim on your GAP insurance coverage policy.
 You should provide all necessary proof, including confirmation from your car insurance of the total loss of your vehicle.
 You have 120 days from the date of the total loss to make a claim.
 Your payment may be delayed or reduced, unless you request an extension giving a reasonable explanation for the delay.

 Alongside your claim, you should attach a copy of any finance agreement (if your car was taken out on a finance agreement), a statement from your motor insurer highlighting the basis of the calculations, and evidence of payment from the insurance coverage settlement.

 Here at ALA, we have years of experience in settling GAP insurance claims, helping thousands of drivers claim back the difference between their car insurer’s settlement and the original price they paid for their vehicle.
-Our expert customer support team can provide excellent advice on how to best proceed with your claim, ensuring you receive exactly what you are entitled to.
+Our expert customer support team can provide excellent advice and important information on how to best proceed with your claim, ensuring you receive exactly what you are entitled to.